tabler/tabler/pages/_docs/ribbons.md

 ## Ribbon position

-You can easily change the position of a ribbon by adding a class to the element.
+You can change the position of a ribbon by adding one of the following classes to the element:

 - `ribbon-top` - moves it to the top
 - `ribbon-right` - moves it to the right
 - `ribbon-bottom` - moves it to the bottom
 - `ribbon-left` - moves it to the lefg

-You can also use multiple classes at once for example: `.ribbon.ribbon-top.ribbon-left` moves the ribbon to the top left corner.
+Using multiple classes at once will give you more position options.
+For example, the following class: `.ribbon.ribbon-top.ribbon-left` will move the ribbon to the top left corner.

 {% capture code %}
 {% include cards/ribbon.html top=true left=true %}